Significance of the refraction effect on the $p$-$d$ elementary process in the ($p$,$pd$) reaction: Theoretical framework

 LSCA~\cite{Luo91,Watanabe99} assumes that the short-range propagation from a reference point $\bm{R}$ to $\bm{R}+\Delta\bm{R}$ is described by a plane wave with a local momentum $\bm{K}(\bm{R})$ at the reference point $\bm{R}$:

-This is the first order approximation of a translation by $\Delta \bm{R}$ of $\chi_i(\bm{R})$.
+This is the first-order approximation of a translation by $\Delta \bm{R}$ of $\chi_i(\bm{R})$.
 The norm of $\bm{K}_i(\bm{R})$ is determined by local energy conservation and the direction of $\bm{K}_i(\bm{R})$ is taken to be parallel with the flux of $\chi_i(\bm{R})$.
-LSCA has been applied to the scattering of nucleon~\cite{Luo91,Watanabe99,Minomo10}, $\alpha$ particle~\cite{Yoshida16}, and deuteron~\cite{Nakada23}.
-Applying LSCA to Eq.~(\ref{eq:t-matrix}), one obtains the DWIA $T$-matrix with LSCA~\cite{Yoshida16} as
+LSCA has been applied to the scattering of nucleons~\cite{Luo91,Watanabe99,Minomo10}, $\alpha$ particles~\cite{Yoshida16}, and deuterons~\cite{Nakada23}.
+Applying LSCA to Eq.~(\ref{eq:t-matrix}), one obtains the DWIA $T$ matrix with LSCA~\cite{Yoshida16} as